 The Paul Bunyan State Trail bridge over the Mississippi River east of Lake Bemidji is scheduled to be closed for repairs July 9 through the end of August.
 The deck, railings and certain substructure elements on the bridge will be replaced.
 While repairs are made, the trail will be closed at the bridge, and there is not a safe option for an alternate route.

-Check out the Heartland and Paul Bunyan State Trail Virtual Tour!
+Check out the Heartland and Paul Bunyan State Trail video!